zeroibc/my-mac-os/README.md

 - If you don't journal, I suggest you to start, it is a very powerful mind cleanser and acts as a wonderful history record of your life.

 #### [Ulysses](http://www.ulyssesapp.com/) - Writing app
 - The app I use to write all my [Medium](https://medium.com/@NikitaVoloboev) articles in.
-As well as writing notes for different [books I read](https://wiki.nikitavoloboev.xyz/books/books.html).
 - All your writing in one place is the motto and the underlying design of the app.
 I hook up my [wiki](https://github.com/nikitavoloboev/knowledge) as an external folder and I love how it creates an index of everything that I can search over:
 <img src="http://i.imgur.com/Aa17RCQ.png" width="500" alt="img">

 - It also has pretty awesome export functions that let you export the text you write to PDF, ePub and HTML.
 I mostly use it's ability to export text to Medium.
-- I use [New Wave 80s](https://styles.ulyssesapp.com/bundle/New+Wave+80s/5407d108ce6703c6350c1977) theme in dark more when I write.
+- I use [New Wave 80s](https://styles.ulyssesapp.com/bundle/New+Wave+80s/5407d108ce6703c6350c1977) theme in dark mode when I write.
 Here is how it looks:
 ![](https://i.imgur.com/k0Gp9fH.png)

 - I describe my thoughts and approach to writing [here](https://wiki.nikitavoloboev.xyz/writing/writing.html).